London police force placed in 'special measures' by watchdog | Law-Order

 "A series of appalling scandals have not only exposed deep cultural problems but have damaged the confidence of Londoners in the capital’s police service," the Mayor of London, Sadiq Khan, said in a statement.
 "The decision by the HMIC to now move the Met into special measures has laid bare the substantial performance failings by the force."

-Her successor has not yet been appointed.
-The watchdog's website sets out that the 'engage' process is used when a force is not responding to a cause of concern, or is not successful in addressing it.
+"We are determined to be a police service Londoners can be proud of.
+We are talking to the Inspectorate about next steps," it said in a statement.
+In February, London police chief Cressida Dick resigned after Khan told her he was not satisfied she could root out the problems that existed within the force.

-"Forces will develop an improvement plan to address the specific cause(s) of concern that has caused them to be placed in the advanced phase of the monitoring process," the website said.
+Her successor has yet to be appointed.
+The watchdog's website sets out that the "Engage" process is used when a force is not responding to a cause of concern, or is not successful in addressing it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)